 Do corporations pay less tax than sole proprietorship?

-Yes, corporations generally pay less in taxes than sole proprietorships since they can enjoy the benefits of corporate tax incentives.
+Yes, corporations generally pay less in taxes than sole proprietorships because they can benefit from corporate tax incentives.

 Do you save money by incorporating?

 It’s possible to save money by incorporating, since your business will be subject to lower corporate tax rates.
-However, the direct costs of setting up a corporation are higher than those associated with setting up a sole proprietorship.
+However, the direct costs of setting up a corporation are higher than those for a sole proprietorship.

 Can a sole proprietorship be incorporated?